YSLee551/oss_final/README.md

 # 2021-1 OSS Lab Class Final Project
+22000551 Yongseok Lee

 **Project name**

     *Ticket Sales Management Program*

+**Inspiration**

+      In Handong, there are many concerts that sell tickets.
+I’ve seen most of them writing sales record by hand.
+      This way is slow, you can’t sort, if you want to get some meaningful info from the data you have to calculate every time a new dataset comes in.

 **What does this project do?**

     ● This project makes managing ticket sales much easier.

-    ● Enter reservation info.
+    ● Enter reservation info and save in file.

-    ● Calculates and searches data from the list.
+    ● Calculates, sorts, and searches data from the list.

 **Why is this project useful?**